APLMOOC/APLMOOC/docs/course/ch4/part5.md

 2
 ```

+The ``⊂`` makes the word a single item, so it is compared as one word rather than letter by letter; you will meet it properly in Chapter 5.

 ## Find

 All of the finding operations that we looked at so far have been to find _one_ element in an array.